CRM & Email Marketing

 Your holiday email campaigns need to be integrated with other channels, relevant, and mobile-friendly

-You need to make sure you’re not hammering people who have already made a purchase early as you move further into the season.
-You should know if they purchased no matter what channel they used to get to the conversion point.
+You should have systems in place to know if they purchased, no matter what channel they used to get to the conversion point.
 Then you can leverage tactics like exclusion targeting across channels to deliver relevant messaging to the right audiences at the right time.

-Because sales events are pivotal during holidays, especially given the current state of the economy, put them front and center.
-You want the customer experience to be as seamless as possible, so your offers need to be consistent across channels; they should share the same name, promo code, and dates, so you don’t say one thing on social and another at the inbox.
+Don’t forget to ensure that your offers and messaging are consistent across channels because you’ll want the customer experience to be as seamless as possible.
+They should share the same name, promo code, and dates so you don’t say one thing on social and another at the inbox.

 That same logic applies to your website.
 If your emails are on point but they direct people to a site that isn’t built to convert or mobile friendly, you’ll lose conversions you should win.
 Work with your web team to make sure your site is performance-ready by optimizing for page speed, minimizing plugins, focusing on active campaigns, and deactivating old tags.

-That’s where the unique position of the inbox comes into focus.
-Even people who have opted into getting messages from your brand are going to be turned off by emails that read as spammy or a bait-and-switch.
 If you’re using a promotional offer as the hook to draw people in, make sure it’s actually worth their while.
-They have given you permission to enter their inbox; now it’s up to you to live up to that privilege and make the most of the opportunity.
+They’ve given you permission to get into their inbox; now it’s up to you to live up to the privilege of that valuable space and make the most of the opportunity.

 Email Email Marketing Holiday Holiday Marketing Strategy Trends